 As tensions escalate and enmities solidify, Emma forges alliances to protect her young son from ambitious men—even from the man she loves.
 In the north there is treachery brewing, and when Viking armies ravage England, loyalties are shattered and no one is safe from the sword.
-Rich with intrigue, compelling personalities, and fascinating detail about a little-known period in history.

 The Price of Blood is the second instalment of the Emma of Normandy series which delves deeper into the Viking raids and the terrible consequences for the people of England.
 As Emma continues to struggle to find her place, she is continually sidelined by her husband who resents her meddling in his affairs but Emma refuses to be cowed.

 Aethelred, still haunted by the visions of his dead brother, sees enemies all around him and is becoming increasingly suspicious his eldest son, Athelstan, wants the throne for himself, hardly realising his son is actually coveting Emma.
 Seeing treachery around every corner, Aethelred deals with his enemies ruthlessly and buys the loyalty of others through selling his daughters in marriage.
 The king’s actions only serve to divide the English nobility at a time when they sorely need to unite if they are to defeat the fearsome Vikings who are intent on destroying everything in their path.